 A HomeBuyer Report is the ideal survey if you are looking to gain a better understanding of what your proposed new home has in store.
 It examines both visible and concealed areas, revealing issues that may affect its value or require further investigation.
 Not only this, but it provides you with invaluable information on problems such as dampness and subsidence – allowing you to make an informed decision early on in the process.

 A Homebuyer Report will be a cost-effective option for assessing the condition of your proposed new home, typically ranging from £500 to £800.
-The value, location and size of the property also has a bearing on the overall cost.
+The value, location and size of the property will influence the overall cost.

 Building Survey: